kenilt/go-wordwise-creator/README.md

 **WARNING: DO NOT, UNDER ANY CIRCUMSTANCES, DELETE THE FILES FOR THE SOURCE FORMAT.
 ALWAYS KEEP THE ORIGINAL FORMAT FOR YOUR BOOKS**

-## Milestones
+## Features
-- [x] Port basic features from php project
+- [x] Support multiple book formats
 - [x] Support stemming words
 - [x] Support pronunciation symbols
-- [x] Support Eng - Viet
+- [x] Support meaning in English, and Vietnamese
-- [x] Support the meaning of pharse
+- [x] Support the meaning of pharses
-- [ ] Improve the performance by using multiple threads
+- [x] The speed is impressive, almost books were processed in seconds

 ## Usage